Open Air Markets

 • 4th Saturday, a fascinating Antique Postcard Market

-Place Garibaldi -
+Place Garibaldi (tram stop Garibaldi)

 • 1st Saturday: Local Arts and Crafts

-• 3rd Saturday: Brocante/Antiques.
+• 3rd Saturday: Brocante/Antiques

-Outside of Nice
+Open-Air Markets Outside of Nice

 Every town in France has at least one Market Day.
 Here is a fantastic list from AngloInfo of Market Days throughout the Cote d’Azur, plus their list of Weekly and Monthly Antique Markets/Brocantes and Craft Fairs up and down the coast.